niplav/site/spans.md

 attention span.
 I am also far less interested in self-perception of attention span, give me data from a proper [power-](http://www.careergym.com/psychometric_glossary/power_test) or [speed-test](http://www.careergym.com/psychometric_glossary/speed_test), cowards!

-So the question I am asking is not
+So the question I am asking is not any of the following:

 * "Does more social media/internet usage cause decreased attention spans?"
 * "Does more social media/internet usage correlate with decreased attention spans?"